Russ-Holloway/CoPA-Analytics/DISTRIBUTION_EMAIL_TEMPLATE.md

 # Email Template for Police Force Distribution

-## Subject: CoPPA Analytics - Self-Service Deployment Now Available
+## Subject: College of Policing - Policing Assistant Analytics - Self-Service Deployment Now Available

 ---

 **To: [Police Force IT Teams / Digital Teams]** **From: BTP Digital Analytics Team**
-**Subject: CoPPA Analytics - Self-Service Deployment Now Available**
+**Subject: College of Policing - Policing Assistant Analytics - Self-Service Deployment Now Available**

 Dear Colleagues,

-We're pleased to announce that **CoPPA Analytics** is now available for self-service deployment by any police force with an existing CoPPA chatbot.
+We're pleased to announce that **College of Policing - Policing Assistant Analytics** is now available for self-service deployment by any police force with an existing College of Policing - Policing Assistant chatbot.

-## 🚀 What is CoPPA Analytics?
+## 🚀 What is College of Policing - Policing Assistant Analytics?

-CoPPA Analytics provides comprehensive insights into your chatbot conversations:
+College of Policing - Policing Assistant Analytics provides comprehensive insights into your chatbot conversations:

 - **📊 Real-time Dashboard** - Interactive analytics and visualizations
 - **📧 Automated Reports** - Daily email summaries sent to your team